Vermin, mold found in Philadelphia classrooms

 "We had a period of probably the first three weeks of winter where the heat wasn't on at all."

-Not only that, they say the rook leaks during heavy rains.
+Not only that, they say the roof leaks during heavy rains.
 An old library and pool are abandoned inside and closed off.
 An Independent Building Condition Assessment by the district in 2015 states the areas get "massive water infiltration."

 The teachers have concerns about mold.

-"This year we were told we couldn't come back for a week because they were scrapping the mold off the walls," said one teacher.
+"This year we were told we couldn't come back for a week because they were scraping the mold off the walls," said one teacher.

 Action News showed the disturbing to Philadelphia School District officials.
 A spokesperson said,"What I saw in the video is unacceptable.
 It should not be happening in any of our schools."